valderman/haste-compiler/README.md

 Building your own base libraries
 --------------------------------

-First off, run `haste-boot --force --no-base`.
-Then, download the source code of the same GHC version you're running (7.6.1 is the only version tested to work).

-Unpack the GHC sources you just downloaded, go to the directory where you unpacked it and copy the file `mk/build.mk.sample` to `mk/build.mk` and edit it to add the following at the very top:

-    INTEGER_LIBRARY = integer-simple
-    BuildFlavour = quick

-Now, run `./configure && make`; wait.
-Fortunately, you only need to do this step once.
-If you want to rebuild your libraries at any time after this, you can start from the `buildlibs.sh` step.
+Download the source code for GHC; any 7.6 version should do.
+Build it by running `./configure && make` in the directory where you unpacked it.
+You only need to do this once; after building GHC, you can rebuild the Haste libraries by simply re-running `buildlibs.sh`.

 After GHC has finished building, go back to the haste-compiler directory and run `./buildlibs.sh /wherever/you/unpacked/GHC`.
 You may get a _LONG_ error message from GHC while running buildlibs.sh.
 If you do, let it finish and re-run it.
-It's also probably a good idea to reinstall Fursuit and haste-lib after rebuilding the base libraries; do this by issuing `haste-inst install` in their respective directories, or by running `haste-boot --force --no-closure --no-base`.

 Keep in mind, however, that a base library built on a 64-bit machine will be broken, in particular with regards to the arbitrary precision Integer type.